cevdetcancetin/mocktail/README.md

   All data you enter into the app belongs entirely to you.
 Except where required by law, your personal data is never shared, sold, or rented to third
   parties.
 Your data is not stored on our remote servers; it is kept securely on your personal device and your private iCloud storage.

-  Mocktail Flow does not use any analytics, advertising, or user-tracking tools.
+  Mocktail does not use any analytics, advertising, or user-tracking tools.
 No ads are shown in the app.

   ### 4. iCloud Sync